Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations: Universal Behaviours in Trotterisation Performance

 We start by considering the absolute difference between the temporal averages (as previously studied in Ref.~\cite{SiebererLM2019DQC})

 where $\braket{O}$ is the expectation value of some operator $O$, with the superscripts (dig/ide) indicating expectation values obtained, respectively, from digital and ideal dynamics (sampled at every $\tau$), and the second layer of brackets $\braket{.}_{t}$ represent time averaging for total simulation time $t$.
-Figures~\ref{Fig:6_TrotterErrors}~(d--f) show $\Delta O$ for each model.
+Figures~\ref{Fig:7_TrotterErrors}~(d--f) show $\Delta O$ for each model.
 In each model, $\Delta O$ shows an approximately increasing trend with step size leading up to the previously identified threshold positions, before flattening out after the thresholds.
 (Note that the error values for the $\braket{J_{z}}$ expectations in Ising and $\braket{n}$ photon numbers in Dicke are not normalised with spin sizes to avoid removal of system size dependencies in the errors.)
-In the A2A-Ising model (Fig.~\ref{Fig:6_TrotterErrors}~(d)), the errors reveal a reasonably clear threshold at the right position, although this is somewhat complicated by the appearance of additional noise prior to the threshold.
-In the Heisenberg and Rabi-Dicke models (Fig.~\ref{Fig:6_TrotterErrors}~(e--f)), however, the situation becomes much less clear, with significant extra noise before and after the threshold, and clear irregular behaviour even at small $\tau$.
-Moreover, while $\Delta O$ still shows a generally increasing trend with step size, it does not show an obvious scaling dependence with system size and/or total simulation time across any of the models.
-So even though this measure does to some degree separate the sampling errors from the Trotter errors, it nevertheless does not provide a good error measure for the differences in time evolutions.
-For example, a small difference between the averages does not guarantee that the time evolutions are actually close.
+In the A2A-Ising model (Fig.~\ref{Fig:7_TrotterErrors}~(d)), the errors reveal a reasonably clear threshold at the right position, although this is somewhat complicated by the appearance of additional noise prior to the threshold.
+In the Heisenberg and Rabi-Dicke models (Fig.~\ref{Fig:7_TrotterErrors}~(e--f)), the situation becomes much less clear, with significant extra noise before and after the threshold, and clear irregular behaviour even at small $\tau$.
+Moreover, while $\Delta O$ still shows a generally increasing trend with step size, it does not show an obvious scaling dependence with system size or total simulation time across any of the models.
+So even though this measure does to some degree attempt to isolate the effect of Trotter errors from sampling errors, it nevertheless does not provide a good error measure for identifying differences between Trotterised and ideal time evolutions, especially at the finite times relevant to practical DQS.
+For example, a small difference between the averages does not guarantee that the instantaneous time evolutions are actually close.

 We therefore introduce and analyse an alternative time-averaged error, namely the average, point-to-point absolute difference between expectation values